Live Webinar | July 21: The Real Preconstruction Value of 4D. Register now!

 • Make sure that systems are created as per operational functions in the model.

-• That all critical assets are represented, even if not relevant for the BIM coordination process
+• Ensure that all critical assets are represented, even if not relevant for the BIM coordination process.

-• Turn off elements that make the model heavy and don’t add value .
+• Turn off elements that make the model heavy and do not add value.

-Finally, it is crucial to approach the BIM modeling based on the real needs of the client and their project.
-We believe this to be the best way to define the necessary LOD to achieve goals with the highest speed, precision, and financial benefits.
+Finally, BIM modeling should always be based on the real needs of the client and the project.
+This is the best way to define the right LODsupport project goalsimprove precision, and avoid unnecessary modeling effort.

 Subscribe to our newsletter